Nissan Rogue Review

-The 2014 Nissan Rogue comes standard with a four-cylinder engine that some reviewers say offers adequate power and decent acceleration.
+The Nissan Rogue comes standard with a four-cylinder engine that some automotive writers say offers adequate power and decent acceleration.
 However, others write that the 2014 Rogue could use a bit more power.
 A continuously variable transmission (CVT) is standard, and receives criticism from reviewers, who say that while it performs better at faster speeds, it can be excessively noisy, and it transmits vibrations into the cabin.
 While critics aren't fond of the CVT, many note that it helps the Rouge earn excellent fuel economy for the class.
 Nissan says it expects the Rogue to get up to 26/33 mpg city/highway.
 When it comes to the Rogue's handling, some reviewers say that you can get better driving dynamics with a competitor like the Ford Escape.
 However, they say the Rogue offers a more comfortable ride than rivals like the Chevrolet Equinox and Toyota RAV4.
 Test drivers like the Rouge's strong brakes and say its steering is well-weighted, but numb.

-The 2014 Nissan Rogue is the one of the few compact SUVs that seats up to seven when equipped with an available third-row seat.
-The Nissan Rogue's front seats get high marks from reviewers who say its zero-gravity technology reduces fatigue and maintains comfort.
+The 2014 Rogue is the one of the few compact SUVs that seats up to seven when equipped with an available third-row seat.
+The Nissan Rogue's front seats get high marks from test drivers who say its zero-gravity technology reduces fatigue and maintains comfort.
 Still, critics say the optional third row is too small for most adults and children, and some write that buyers in need of a third row should consider a midsize SUV like the Nissan Pathfinder.
 Test drivers are pleased with the Rogue's ample cargo space and its Divide-N-Hide cargo system, which is ideal for concealing items in the cargo hold.
 The Rogue also receives praise for its redesigned interior, which includes soft-touch materials and high-tech features.
 They like the Rogue's physical buttons and knobs, noting that they are large and easy to access.
 The Rogue comes standard with a four-speaker stereo, Bluetooth, a rearview camera, hands-free text messaging, an auxiliary audio jack and a USB port.
 Optional features include navigation, push-button start, a nine-speaker Bose stereo system, dual-zone automatic climate control and a panoramic moonroof.
 Nissan’s Around View monitor is also available, and is one of test drivers' favorite optional features.
 The monitor combines images from four cameras to give drivers a comprehensive view around the vehicle, and auto writers say it provides a great view around the Rogue when parking.

 - "It's easy to say the latest Nissan Rogue is in the running for our favorite compact crossover, but that doesn't mean it's perfect." -- AutoTrader